-Have you ever encountered this situation?
+Have you ever faced this situation?
 You have created your kidney-friendly meal plan for the week, compiled your grocery list, get to the store… and the ingredients you need are out of stock.

 Ahhh!
 I know I hate when this happens.
 Keeping to a kidney-friendly fluid and food plan is already a challenge, and missing items only make it more difficult.
 Fortunately, there are ways to work around missing items, and knowing how to work around them will help save you stress and frustration.